-You can easily configure WP All Import to automatically re-check the stock XML or CSV file at a specific interval to keep your product stock levels always up to date, using cron jobs.
+You can easily configure WP All Import to automatically re-check the stock XML or CSV file at a specific interval to keep your product stock levels always up to date using cron jobs.

-Note: If you remember, in Step 3 in the WooCommerce add-on, we left “Simple Product” as the Product Type.
-Notice that the Product Type box is left unchecked.
-This allows WP All Import to import stock levels to both simple and variable products at the same time, or just variable products, without updating their Product Type based on our selection in Step 3.
+Just follow this guide.
+As seen in the guide itself, we left Simple Product as the Product Type in Step 3, and we left the Product Type unchecked in Step 4.
+This allows WP All Import to import stock levels to both simple and variable products at the same time, regardless of their product type.

 How to Automate or Schedule the Stock Syncing Process?